A Local’s Guide to Travel in the Algarve, Portugal

 However, I believe the ideal amount of time for a visit to the Algarve is between 7 to 10 days.

-A week to a week-and-a-half will give you enough time to explore some coastal towns, go to the beach, get out into a few natural parks, and visit smaller out of the way mountain villages.
-It also gives you the opportunity to engage in some local experiences like wine tastings, orang and medronho picking, or traditional Algarvian cuisine workshops.
+A week to a week-and-a-half will give you enough time to explore some coastal towns, go to the beach every day (if you want), get out into a few natural parks, and visit smaller out of the way mountain villages.
+It also gives you the opportunity to engage in some local experiences like wine tastings, orange and medronho picking, or traditional Algarvian cuisine workshops.

 For some ideas on how to spend a week here, check out my 7-day Algarve itinerary.